seanharr11/etlalchemy/README.md

 # Contributors
 We are always looking for contributors!

-This project has [it's origins](http://thelaziestprogrammer.com/migrating-between-databases-with-etlalchemy) in solving the problem of migrating off of bulky, expensive enterprise-level databases.
+This project has [its origins](http://thelaziestprogrammer.com/migrating-between-databases-with-etlalchemy) in solving the problem of migrating off of bulky, expensive enterprise-level databases.
 If the project has helped you to migrate off of these databases, and onto open-source RDBMS's, the best way to show your support is by opening Pull Requests and Issues.